mongodb/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

    create it explicitly.)
 #.
 If the YAML file contains a ``data`` array, insert the documents in ``data``
    into the test collection, using writeConcern "majority".
 #.
+When testing against a sharded cluster run a ``distinct`` command on the
+   newly created collection on all mongoses.
+For an explanation see, `Why do tests that run distinct sometimes fail with StaleDbVersion?`_
+#.
 If ``failPoint`` is specified, its value is a configureFailPoint command.
    Run the command on the admin database to enable the fail point.

-   - When testing against a sharded cluster run this command on ALL mongoses.

 #.
 Create a **new** MongoClient ``client``, with Command Monitoring listeners
    enabled.
 (Using a new MongoClient for each test ensures a fresh session pool that hasn't executed any transactions previously, so the tests can assert